CloudZero2049/Cloud-Chat/README.md

 - Server can launch on home computer (port forward is only needed on server's host system, default is 4444)
 - Editable Target IP and socket on client
 - This version does not use password protection (planned)
-- Client automatically saves last communication data into a JSON file located in Cloud_Chat.exe directory
+- Client and Server automatically saves IP, socket, and name data into a JSON file located in Cloud_Chat.exe directory
 - Client inputs a user name (shown on server)
 - Includes outgoing mic sound slider
 - Has mic check button